Tax Transcript Information

 For electronic filers, IRS income tax return information for the IRS DRT is available within 3-4 weeks after the electronic IRS income tax return has been accepted by the IRS.
 Generally, paper IRS income tax will take longer and may require 8 - 11 weeks to be available for the IRS DRT.
 We highly recommend you use the IRS DRT if you are eligible.

-If for some reason you are unable or choose not to use the IRS DRT, you will be required to submit a copy of your Federal 2013 Tax Return Transcript for the 2014-15 school year.
+If for some reason you are unable or choose not to use the IRS DRT, you will be required to submit a copy of your Federal Tax Return Transcript.
 To request a tax return transcript from the Internal Revenue Service (IRS) please follow the instructions listed under option 2.
 Please be sure to request a tax return transcript and NOT an account transcript.
 You should anticipate that there will be an additional few weeks wait to receive an IRS tax return transcript by mail.
 Once you receive the transcript, please email or fax us a copy and keep the original for your records.

 Option 1: IRS Data Retrieval Tool (IRS DRT)

 - Log on to www.fafsa.gov.

 - Go to income tab.

 - Read through the list to see if any of the IRS retrieval exceptions apply to you.*

 - If none, check the box marked ‘none’ and proceed to the IRS site.

 - Once the retrieval is complete, continue and submit the correction with your pin code as your signature.